vapvarun/agency-operations-manual/WBCOM_Agency_Operations_Manual.md

 **If you complete all assigned work and no new tasks are available:**

 **Option 1: Ask PM for work** (Primary)
-- Post in Slack #daily-updates or DM PM: "Completed all tasks.
+- Post in Slack #dailymeeting or DM PM: "Completed all tasks.
 Ready for next assignment."
 - PM will assign next task

 **Option 2: Productive idle time** (If PM says no urgent tasks)